 If you are a General MRT, chances are you are also licensed through ARRT.
 Either way, our "directly related" 24 credit course "Radiography of the Upper Extremities" should be a convenient and interesting option for you.
-If you are licensed with ARRT, you can send this in and be done with ARRT.
-The only caveat is that the ARRT does not allow repeat submissions, so if you submitted this same course to ARRT within the past 4 years, you will need something different to them this time.
-As for TX, you use this to claim 21 of the credits, however, as with all online credits, you will need to find the other 3 credits of "instructor-directed activities." (see above).
+If you are licensed with ARRT, you can send this in and be done with ARRT* as long as you do not have CQR.

 If you are an MCT performing mammography, you are probably also licensed with ARRT and subject to MQSA regulations.
 Although the state itself does not have specific requirements for mammographers, the ARRT requires that each mammographer must earn 10 of the 24 Approved CE credits in mammography.
 Also the MQSA requires 15 credits every 3 years.
 We have designed courses guaranteed to meet the needs of Mammographers.
 See our mammography courses and get your credits today.

 The state of TX now requires 18 credits every 2 years for LMRTs.
 If you have no other registries to worry about then that's all you need.
 You can take the same course year after year, but the subject matter must be "directly related" for at least half your units.
 It doesn't matter which specialties you have under this certification, the requirements do not change.
-The "directly related" course "Understanding Ionizing Radiation" will work for you, but remember to only claim 9 you will still need your 3 live credits. (see above)
+The "directly related" course "PACS and Digital Radiography" will work for you.

 The state of TX now requires 12 credits every 2 years for NCTs.
 At least 6 of the credits need to be "directly related" (see above).
-All of our courses below 6 credits are "directly related" so feel free to choose whatever combination fills your needs.
+With the exception of our Ethics course, all of our courses are "directly related" so feel free to choose whatever combination fills your needs.
 The course "Understanding Ionizing Radiation" will fit your requirement.

 For more information contact the Texas Medical Board.